Were you tricked by fake Russian accounts? Facebook will soon tell you

-Facebook says it's creating an tool that will show users if they "liked" or followed fake Russian accounts spreading propaganda on its site or on Instagram during the 2016 presidential election.
+Facebook says it's creating a tool that will show users if they "liked" or followed fake Russian accounts spreading propaganda on its site or on Instagram during the 2016 presidential election.

 The new portal will allow users to see which Russian accounts they followed between January 2015 and August 2017, Facebook announced Wednesday.
 The company said it will be available for use through its “Help Center” by the end of the year.